jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-windows.md

 You also need Qt Creator and Qt 6 to be able to build and test JASP's libraries and GUI.
 For this,

 - You need to download and install the Qt installer from [Qt website](https://www.qt.io/download-open-source).
-- Make sure you scroll all the way down to get the "Open source installer", they want to hide it real bad to get people to buy a developer license but it isn't necessary for us.
-The button is right above the FAQ and is called "Download the Qt online installer"
+- Make sure you scroll all the way down to where the FAQ starts and find the button "Download the Qt online installer".
+This gives access to both proprietary and open-source installs.
+They want to hide the open-source installs real bad to get people to buy a developer license but it isn't necessary for us.
+You *do* need a Qt account but you can signup straight from the installer.
 - After downloading the installer, run the installer and make sure that the following packages are selected for installation
 	- **Qt**
 		- **Qt 6.3.1** (or newest stable Qt)